-- Calm Support – A concentrated, high-quality opiate withdrawal supplement that contains herbs, vitamins, minerals, amino acids and other supplements shown to help alleviate the following symptoms: anxiety, insomnia, nausea, sore muscles, hot and cold flashes, depression, fatigue, Restless Leg Syndrome.
+- Opiate Withdrawal Formula – A concentrated, high-quality opiate withdrawal supplement that contains herbs, vitamins, minerals, amino acids and other supplements shown to help alleviate the following symptoms: anxiety, insomnia, nausea, sore muscles, hot and cold flashes, depression, fatigue, Restless Leg Syndrome.

 - DL-Phenylalanine – Also known as DLPA, it’s an amino acid supplement that increases dopamine and endorphin levels in the body, thus reducing withdrawal symptoms and cravings, and significantly enhancing mood.

 - Exercise – Walking, swimming, weight-training and yoga are just a few examples of exercises that can help.
 Exercise kick-starts your body’s natural painkilling system and stimulates the production of endorphins (your body’s natural opiates).

 - Hot baths – Soothes sore and aching muscles and limbs, calms the nervous system, reduces anxiety and insomnia.